deletedcu/angular-demo/projects/project-01-components/README.md

 4. Now that our death square is protected, let's create a component called `laser-cannon`.
 One instance of this component should also be placed and centered in our `death-square` component.
 It should be a square with a red background.

 5. Our death square is complete, but we would still be vulnerable if the rebel fleet attacked.
 Let's create a new component called `tie-fighter`.
-Include [tie-fighter.png](images/tie-fighter.png) in its template and add as many instances as you feel necessary to protect our death square.
+Include [tie-fighter.png](images/tie-fighter.png) in its template, and add as many instances as you feel necessary to protect our death square.
 Do NOT nest these in the `death-square` component.

 6. This death square will surely not be destroyed now, but we still want to wrap up our code so future engineers can build another one easily.
 Move the `turret`, `death-square`, and `laser-cannon` into an `internal-defenses` repository, and create a feature module for `internal-defenses`.